bidi-tex/arabxetex/README.md

 (which initially consisted of members of the LaTeX3 team).

-Note that François also maintains xe on GitHub
+Note that François also maintains arabxetex on GitHub

 https://github.com/fc7/arabxetex